Appstun/UnitSwap-Vencord-Plugin/README.md

 Converts units inline directly in Discord messages.
 Supports temperature, distance, weight, length and volume conversions.

-This plugin is just a curiosity project of mine and I havely used Claude Opus to generate the logical parts of the code.
+This plugin is just a curiosity project of mine and I heavily used Claude Opus to generate the logical parts of the code.

 ## Features